George Mason University Antonin Scalia Law School

 • Division: The Henry G. Manne Program in Law & Economics Studies

-The Henry G. Manne Program in Law & Economics Studies, a division of the Law & Economics Center at George Mason University Antonin Scalia Law School, invites paper proposals for the Research Roundtable on Law and the Allocation of Risk.
+The Henry G. Manne Program in Law & Economics Studies, a division of the Law & Economics Center at George Mason University Antonin Scalia Law School, hosted a Research Roundtable on Law and the Allocation of Risk.

 * * *

-This Roundtable is designed and will be facilitated by Erin E. Meyers, Assistant Professor of Law at the George Mason University Antonin Scalia Law School.
+This Roundtable was designed and facilitated by Erin Meyers Matsick, Assistant Professor of Law at the George Mason University Antonin Scalia Law School.

 Key Questions: